st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 Got to `/src/InGame/LoadMaps/GetMapUrl/GetMapWithStorageObject.as`
 This step ensures that the newly added alteration setting is recognized and processed correctly when filtering maps.
 The `MatchesAlterationSettings` function and `MatchSeasonalSettings` both help with determining whether a map matches the current alteration settings activated by the user.
 Here is how to add an alteration to them.

-This should also be added to "IsAlterationSettingActive", (when it is time to update the seasonal settings, this should also be updated, but for IsSeasonSettingActive instead of alteration)
+**IMPORTANT:** This should also be added to "IsAlterationSettingActive", (when it is time to update the seasonal settings, this should also be updated, but for IsSeasonSettingActive instead of alteration)

 #### Add Your Alteration